Field-tested gear

 Coleman Sundome 2P

 The benchmark budget tent.
 WeatherTec™ system, 10-minute setup, and genuine 2-person capacity.
-Under $50 and backed by Coleman reliability.
+Backed by Coleman reliability.

 First Trip Checklist

-The camping industry wants you to think you need $1,000 in gear to sleep outside.
+The camping industry wants you to think you need a four-figure gear haul to sleep outside.
 You don't.
-Here's how to camp comfortably for under $200.
+Here's a complete setup built from the cheapest gear that actually works — the running total is shown above, priced live.

 We believe everyone deserves to experience the outdoors.
 So we designed this setup to maximize quality while minimizing cost.
 Every item on this list has been field-tested and delivers genuine value.